-The Application Options Property Sheet (continued)
+The Application Options Filter Property Pages

 The various property pages in the Filter Parameter Defaults category of the Application Options property sheet will be discussed here.
 These property pages share a set of common characteristics, which will be discussed first.
 Then the unique characteristics of each page will be described.

-The Common Traits of the Filter Parameter Defaults Property Pages
+The Filter Parameter Defaults Property Pages

 Usage of the Filter Parameter Defaults property pages is just one of several ways to set filter parameters.
 Filter parameters consist of both parameter limits and values.
 The limits represent the range over which the optimizer is allowed to adjust the parameter values during optimization.